We found 9 geriatricians near Huntington, WV.

-Dr. Shirley Neitch's areas of specialization are general internal medicine and geriatrics (elderly care); she sees patients in Huntington, WV.
+Dr. Shirley Neitch sees patients in Huntington, WV.
+Her medical specialties are general internal medicine and geriatrics (elderly care).
 She takes several insurance carriers, including Coventry, Coventry Bronze, and Coventry Silver.
-Dr. Neitch graduated from Virginia Commonwealth University (VCU) School of Medicine.
-She has received distinctions including Humanism in Medicine Award, Healthcare Foundation of New Jersey; Aoa; and Rockefeller Award, WV Alzheimers Assoc..
-Dr. Neitch (or staff) is conversant in Urdu, Filipino, and Arabic.
+She graduated from Virginia Commonwealth University (VCU) School of Medicine.
+Dr. Neitch has received professional recognition including the following: Humanism in Medicine Award, Healthcare Foundation of New Jersey; Aoa; and Rockefeller Award, WV Alzheimers Assoc..
+Dr. Neitch (or staff) speaks the following foreign languages: Urdu, Filipino, and Arabic.

-Dr. Thomas Savory's medical specialty is general internal medicine and geriatrics (elderly care).
-He is a graduate of the University of Michigan Medical School.
+Dr. Thomas Savory's specialties are general internal medicine and geriatrics (elderly care).
+Dr. Savory graduated from the University of Michigan Medical School.

-Dr. Joye Martin is a general internist and geriatrician.
-She graduated from MCP Hahnemann School of Medicine.
-Dr. Martin is professionally affiliated with Huntington VA Medical Center.
+Dr. Joye Martin's specialties are general internal medicine and geriatrics (elderly care).
+She practices in Huntington, WV.
+She attended medical school at MCP Hahnemann School of Medicine.
+Dr. Martin is affiliated with Huntington VA Medical Center.

 Conditions / Treatments